- Colleges That are Great Beyond the Famous Eight: How Success and Achievement Exist Outside the Ivy League, Too

 Ultimately, only your child can make this big decision, and you may have to accept it even if you disagree with it.
 This is undoubtedly one of the hardest parts of parenting, but sometimes young people need to make their own mistakes.

-While you might not be able to change his or her mind, you can still be a support system, whether you agree with him or her or not.
-Start by being on his or her side while you wait for college acceptances to be released.
-Just because you didn’t agree with his or her application decisions doesn’t mean that you can’t hope for the best.
-Let your student know that you’re rooting for him or her, and that you’ll be the first to celebrate if he or she is accepted.
+While you might not be able to change his or her mind, you can still be a support system, whether you agree with her or not.
+Start by being on her side while you wait for college acceptances to be released.
+Just because you didn’t agree with her application decisions doesn’t mean that you can’t hope for the best.
+Let your student know that you’re rooting for her, and that you’ll be the first to celebrate if she is accepted.

 Though you’re hoping for the best, you can still prepare for the worst.
 Be sure your teen knows in advance that college acceptances don’t define him or her as a person and that there’s more to life than college.
 You might also want to research some options that could come in handy if your student doesn’t get accepted.
 This could include local community colleges, any colleges with rolling admission that are still accepting applications, gap year possibilities, and transfer programs.